Joiry/HSL_Carp/counting.md

 The more biological replicates you can manage, the more robust your analysis results will be.

-The MODEncode project, which wrapped up data submissions ~2011-12 required 2 biological replicates.
+A little historical perspective, the MODEncode project, which wrapped up data submissions ~2011-12 required 2 biological replicates.
 Soon after 3 biological replicates became the recommendation, then 4.

 [Schurch et al 2016](https://rnajournal.cshlp.org/content/22/6/839.short)

 In this paper, 48 biologial replicates were sequenced both from WT yeast and a known mutant strain.
 42 of each where used to perform a variety of analyses.
 Unsurprisingly, the more replicates used, the more of the "full set" of changes were captured (here defined by using all the replicates).

 The authors' take away was that at least 6 biological replicates be used, preferably 12.
+However, practically speaking experiments cost money, and so does each additional library prepped for sequencing.

+## Block Design

+This is also a consideration for before sequencing, when collecting the RNA experiments.
+In short, you want to insure you aren't introducing artificial biases.
+For example, if both you and another person in the lab are sharing the work to grow/prepare/harvest your sample tissues or cell, the different experiment conditions should be divided between the individuals contributing.
+Similarly, if multiple batches need to be made on different days, don't do all of the controls in one batch and all the treated/changed condition in a different batch.

 ## Which analysis software should you use